Freely-Given-org/Biblelator/Documentation/DevelopmentPrinciples.md

 1. Python as the language

     Python is not as fast and efficient as C or C++, but it is nevertheless an elegant, well-designed computer language that runs quite satisfactorily on most modern computer hardware.
-Also, it can be relatively readable even by a non Python programmer.

-    Another reason for choosing Python is that the source code to the software is usually provided and that it can be easier to read by novices than some other computer languages.
+    Another reason for choosing Python is that the source code to the software is usually provided and that it can be easier to read by novices/non-programmers than some other computer languages.
     This is important to us, because Biblelator is designed to be hackable, i.e., a creator or translator of the Bible might have a chance of making a small change to the program in order to handle a specific need that he/she might have (or if not, to hire someone else to make the change).

     According to Wikipedia: "Python is a widely used high-level, general-purpose, interpreted, dynamic programming language.
 Its design philosophy emphasizes code readability, and its syntax